 If you’re not so much of a thrill-seeker, you can simply go for a snorkel in the Stiniva Bay or lay on the hot rocks along Stiniva Beach and work on that summer tan!

 A visit to Stiniva Beach is not to be missed on your list of things to do in Vis!

 Stiniva Beach – Things to do in Vis

 Beachgoers at Stiniva Beach – Vis Beaches

 #2 DISCOVER THE EX-MILITARY SUBMARINE HANGER

 When my friends and I visited the ex-military submarine hanger we were jaw-dropped.
 Never have I ever seen anything like it and I highly recommend checking out this interesting location as it’s one of the best things to do in Vis!

-It was the Yugoslavian Navy who initially burrowed and excavated a labyrinth of underground tunnels, caves, storage facilities and submarine hideouts all over the island in preparation for battle during World War II.
+It was the Yugoslavian Navy who initially burrowed and excavated a labyrinth of underground tunnels, caves, storage facilities and submarine hideouts all over Vis Island in preparation for battle during World War II.

 It’s quite easy to find this awesome submarine hanger by searching ‘Ex.
 Yugoslavian military shelter for submarines’ on Google maps.
-From the main harbor of Vis, it’s a 10-minute drive or a 45-minute walk.
+From the main harbor of Vis Island, it’s a 10-minute drive or a 45-minute walk.